Airport food? By choice? Sounds crazy but you can get legit Nashville-centric grub and local brews from a number of local proprietors.

 Break the habit of the chains and get some local chow and beer at one of these homegrown on-site operations that defy the standards of airport restaurants.

 Gibson Cafe’ near Gate C-20.
-Not exactly the most indigenous menu but they do serve hot chicken and the memorabilia is cool.
-They get extra points for sourcing from Provence Breads and Kijiji Coffee.
+Not exactly the most indigenous menu but the memorabilia is cool.
+Open for breakfast.
+They get points for local-sourcing Kijiji Coffee.

 La Hacienda Mexican Restaurant near Gate A-3.
 Why settle for a Starbucks muffin for breakfast when you can have huevos rancheros from one of Nashville’s most revered Mexican institutions?
 Offerings change as the day rolls on.
 They also offer an eclectic assortment of frozen cocktails.